-Article 9 of the Executive Regulations provides a non-exhaustive list of interim measures the Minister may take with the aim to increase and protect consumers' rights in the event of a crisis or unusual circumstances that result in an "exorbitant increase of prices."
-The list includes: (i) determining the price of the commodity or service; (ii) prohibiting the export of a commodity; (iii) determining sales quotas; (iv) encouraging the manufacture or import of goods from alternative sources; (v) engaging specific bodies for imports of goods; and (vi) any other procedure as may be administered by the Minister.
-Article 9 also lists a number of principles to be observed when determining what is considered to be an "exorbitant increase," including inflation, exchange rates of foreign currencies, complaints filed by consumers and increases in energy prices.
+Article 9 of the Regulations provides a list of interim measures the Minister may take with the aim to increase and protect consumers' rights in the event of a crisis or unusual circumstances that result in an "exorbitant increase of prices."
+The list includes:

-E-Commerce
+- " determining the price of the commodity or service; - " prohibiting the export of a commodity;

+- " determining sales quotas; - " encouraging the manufacture or import of goods from alternative sources; - " engaging specific bodies for imports of goods; and - " any other procedure as may be administered by the Minister.

+Article 9 also lists several principles to be observed when determining what is considered to be an "exorbitant increase," including inflation, exchange rates of foreign currencies, complaints filed by consumers and increases in energy prices.

+E-COMMERCE

 E-commerce suppliers registered in the UAE are obligated to provide both consumers and relevant authorities with details about the supplier's identity, pursuant to Article 25 of the Law.
-Article 40 of the Executive Regulations has heightened this requirement by prescribing that standard specifications about the nature of the commodity being sold via the online trader should also be provided.
-In addition, Article 40 of the Executive Regulations places additional obligations on e-commerce suppliers to provide all applicable documentation to demonstrate a commodity's conformity with relevant laws and include the corresponding (as the case may be) conformity mark on their website.
-In addition, Article 40 of the Executive Regulations places the responsibility on the supplier for any failure in the commodity offered by any third-party who offers goods on the e-commerce supplier's website.
+Article 40 of the Regulations has heightened this requirement by prescribing that standard specifications about the nature of the commodity being sold via the online trader should also be provided.
+It also places additional obligations on e-commerce suppliers to provide all applicable documentation to demonstrate a commodity's conformity with relevant laws and include the relevant corresponding conformity mark on their website.
+In addition, Article 40 of the Regulations places the responsibility on the supplier for any failure in the commodity offered by any third-party who offers goods on the e-commerce supplier's website.

-Given the additional obligations on suppliers and improved rights for consumers, both the Executive Regulations and the Law must be reviewed together.
-Bracewell has a wealth of experience advising clients with respect to such matters and are well-placed to assist businesses in carrying out and documenting their internal reviews of current practices to ensure compliance.
+Given the additional obligations on suppliers and improved rights for consumers, both the Regulations and the Law must be reviewed together to ensure compliance.